inker610566/vim-cts/README.md

 Usage:

-	* Press c when the code under selected in visual mode with v
+	* Press v when the code under selected in visual mode with v

 TODO: